-For employees who are governed by collective bargaining agreements, violations are addressed through the MAPS Policy.
-The MAPS Policy is designed to provide a meaningful and effective process to address rule and policy violations in a consistent and fair manner.
+For employees who are governed by collective bargaining agreements, violations are addressed through the MAPS Policy or the CAPS Policy.
+These policies are designed to provide a meaningful and effective process to address rule and policy violations in a consistent and fair manner.